-We discussed with Berlin-based artist Anne Bengard about her journey, her influences and some of the stories behind her recent works
+We discussed with Berlin-based artist Anne Bengard about her journey, her influences and some of the stories behind her recent work.

 Q: How did you get into art?
 What was your journey like?